ROCm/amdgpu-docs/docs/system-optimization/index.rst

   troubleshooting (strongly recommended)

-This document provides guidance on tuning systems with various AMD Instinct accelerators for HPC workloads.
+This document provides guidance on tuning systems with various AMD Instinct GPUs for HPC workloads.
 The following sections don't comprise an all-inclusive guide, and some items referred to may have similar, but different, names in various OEM systems (for example, OEM-specific BIOS settings).
 This following sections also provide suggestions on items that should be the initial